-I earned degrees in medicine (1999–2005) and history and philosophy of science (2003–2007) from the University of Bern in Switzerland.
-My dissertation research was on the regulation of RNA splicing at the Institute of Cell Biology of the University of Bern (Dr. med., 2007).
+I originally studied medicine (1999–2005) and history and philosophy of science (2003–2007) at the University of Bern in Switzerland.
+My dissertation research was on the regulation of RNA splicing at the Institute of Cellular and Molecular Biology of the University of Bern (Dr. med., 2007).

-From 2008 to 2014, I was at the department of philosophy of the University of Bern.
-From 2014 to 2017, I was funded by the Swiss National Science Foundation.
-In the academic year 2014–2015 I was a Visiting Fellow at Pittsburgh’s Center for Philosophy of Science.
+From 2008 to 2014, I was a teacher and researcher at the department of philosophy of the University of Bern.
+From 2014 to 2017, I was funded by the Swiss National Science Foundation as a post-doctoral researcher.
+In the academic year 2014–2015, I was a Visiting Fellow at Pittsburgh’s Center for Philosophy of Science.
 In 2015–2016, I was a Visiting Scholar at the Department of History and Philosophy of Science at the University of Cambridge.
-From 2016 to early 2017, I was at the department of philosophy at the University of Geneva.
+From 2016 to early 2017, I was at the department of philosophy of the University of Geneva.

 From 2017 to 2022, I worked on a Ph.D. in History and Philosophy of Science at the University of Cambridge.
 I intermitted this research project twice.
 In the winter semester 2019–2020, I took a leave of absence from Cambridge to teach as interim Professor (W3) of the History of Science at the LMU in Munich.
 Between late 2020 and early 2022, worked on a postdoctoral project at Cambridge’s HPS department.